Nwagyu!Nwagyu!

 However, their system only allow a restricted set of feature compared to Omega.
 Here are the keys differences:

-- Storage access is not officially supported (but an unofficial reimplementation exists)
+• Storage access is not officially supported (but an unofficial reimplementation exists, see Accessing storage)

-EADK is the name given by NumWorks to the API used by NWA application
+EADK is the name given by NumWorks to the API used by NWA applications.

 Creating an Upsilon application